chowdhaj/Programming/Visual Basic/BMI Calculator/README.md

 Other versions are not officially supported.

 ## Executable
-The executable is too large to host on *GitHub*.
-The total size is ~149 MB.
+The executable is too large to host on *GitHub*, and I'm running out of space.
+The total size of the *EXE* is ~149 MB.
 If you would like a copy, please send me a message, and I will be happy to send you the respective executable.
 Thank you!